lamensje/Powershell-Script-Collection/README.md

-I'm new to powershell, this code is quite messy but it works.
+I'm new to powershell, so expect this code is possibly quite messy and inefficient.
 Take what you need.
-Some generate output in Dutch, most comments and variables are in English though.
+Some scripts generate output in Dutch, most comments and variables are in English though.

 # AddPrinters